maiyopabz/Personal-site/README.md

 # Personal-site version # 1.0

-Objective: I created a simple Website portfolio content using pure html and css.
+Objective: I created a simple Website portfolio content using pure HTML and CSS.

 I implemented simple HTML DIVs.
 I also implemented CSS positioning such as Static, Relative, and absolute.